Adriano-7/Packman/docs/README.md

 >>
 >>**The Pattern**\
 >>We have used the **State** pattern to define the state/behaviour of the monsters.
-> In fact, the monster abstract class has a MonsterState field that can be changed throughout the game, and can be accessed by the controller and the viewer.
+> In fact, the [Monster](https://github.com/FEUP-LDTS-2022/project-l04gr03/blob/cc8ff46590408fddf089f15ea70145ae9de2201f/src/main/java/ldts/pacman/model/game/elements/Monster.java) abstract class has a MonsterState field that can be changed throughout the game, and can be accessed by the controller and the viewer.
 > Different monster states have different ways of moving and different drawing characters, meaning different ways of drawing them.
 > The states can change the monster state themselves, or they could be changed by an outside entity, such as the PacmanController when Pacman collects a powerUp.
 >